ajing/ChemTreeMap/docs/source/installation.rst

 ChemTreeMap contains two parts: frontend (JavaScript) and backend (Python).
 Users can install ChemTreeMap backend as python package.
 We support two ways to install ChemTreeMap.

 - Docker installation: Run ChemTreeMap in a Docker container isolated from all other programs on your machine.
-- Source code installation: Several packages are needed to fully install ChemTreeMap.
+- `Source code installation`_: Several packages are needed to fully install ChemTreeMap.
 Please check this wiki page for more details.

 Docker installation (fastest install)